Jonathan Di Bella

-Jonathan Di Bella (born August 18, 1996) is a Canadian kickboxer, currently signed with ONE Championship where he is the current Kickboxing strawweight world champion.

-As of November 2022, he is ranked as the ninth best bantamweight kickboxer in the world by Beyond Kick.
+Jonathan Giovanni Di Bella (born August 18, 1996) is an Italian-Canadian kickboxer, currently signed with ONE Championship where he is the current and two-time Strawweight Kickboxing World Champion.
+He was ranked as a top ten bantamweight kickboxer in the world by Beyond Kickboxing between November 2022 and May 2023.

 Kickboxing career

 Early career

 Di Bella began practicing martial arts at his father's Di Bella Kickboxing gym, where he acquired a Kyokushin karate black belt.
+He began his young career in the 5 boroughs of New York City.
 He would go on to win 20 consecutive fights as an amateur kickboxer, with 13 of those victories coming by way of stoppage.
-Di Bella made his professional kickboxing debut against David Weintraub at Battle of the Millenium 3 on June 10, 2016.
+Di Bella made his professional kickboxing debut against David Weintraub at Battle of the Millenium 3 in Brooklyn, New York on June 10, 2016.
 He won the fight by a second-round technical knockout, as he stopped his opponent with low kicks, after he knocked him down twice with left straights.

 Glory Kickboxing

 Di Bella made his Glory debut against Will Calhoun at Glory 33: New Jersey on September 9, 2016, in what was his second professional appearance.
 He won the fight by a first-round technical knockout, due to doctor stoppage.

 After he beat Pampos Grigoriou by unanimous decision at Battle of the Millenium 4 on May 12, 2017, Di Bella was booked to face Lennox Chance at Glory 43: New York on July 14, 2017.
 He once again won by unanimous decision.

 Di Bella won two more bouts, a unanimous decision over Tommy Espinosa at Glory 48: New York on December 1, 2017 and a first-round knockout of Chris Johnson at Battle of the Millenium 5 on April 13, 2018, before he was given the chance to face Ahmad Ibrahim for the ISKA North American Lightweight title at Glory 55: New York on July 20, 2018.
 He captured the title by unanimous decision.

 Di Bella made his fifth and final promotional appearance with Glory against Mohammed Lemjerdine at Glory 61: New York on November 2, 2018.
 He won the fight by unanimous decision.

 Di Bella would then depart from Glory and face Dejaun Mishael Davis for the ISKA East Coast Featherweight title at Combat at the Garden on April 20, 2019.
 He won the fight by unanimous decision.